actions-workshop/actions-workshop/docs/001-hello-world.md

 ### 1.1 - Create a "Hello World" workflow

 Enough talking.
-Let's create our very first, own GitHub Actions workflow!
+Let's create our very first GitHub Actions workflow!

 1. In your repository, click on the **Actions** tab.
 You will be offered a list of workflow suggestions.
-For your first workflow, however, you need to click the **set up a workflow yourself** link at the top of the page
+For your first workflow, however, you need to click the **set up a workflow yourself** link at the top of the page.

   ![Screenshot depicting the initial actions tab](./images/001/setup_new_workflow.png)

-2. This will automatically bring you to GitHub Web GUI Action Editor, which wants to create a new file in your repository under `.github/workflows/main.yml`.
+2. This will automatically bring you to the GitHub Web GUI Action Editor, which prompts you to create a new file in your repository under `.github/workflows/main.yml`.
 Paste the following content into it:

     ```yml
     name: Hello World Training Workflow